hytenic/play_client/README.md

 - Connects to a Socket.IO signaling server at `http://localhost:5004`
 - "Connection" button sends the initial offer
 - Shows local (나) and remote (상대) video streams
+- Receives `rtc-text` and plays it via Google TTS (if configured) or browser SpeechSynthesis

 Usage
 1. Install dependencies: